 Is Pink Zebra legit or just a scam?

-As I’ve said, this is an MLM but just because they’re a network marketing company doesn’t necessarily mean you can’t make any money with this, but I think it’s important to go into this with your eyes wide open.
+As I’ve said, this is an MLM but just because they’re a network marketing company doesn’t necessarily mean you can’t make any money, but I think it’s important to go into this with your eyes wide open.

-I think it’s important to remember that candles and home fragrances is a very niche market so the products and opportunity certainly isn’t going to be for everyone.
+I think it’s important to remember that candles and home fragrances are a very niche market so the products and opportunity certainly aren’t going to be for everyone.

 Like with any MLM, there is a limit the number of people within your circle of influence you can sign up and as the initial excitement and hype fades, you’re always going to be left with a few people at the top of the chain making a lot of money and lots of people at the bottom not making much or maybe even losing money.

 Please don’t get mad at me for calling Pink Zebra a pyramid scheme, I’m just stating the facts here.